snipesa/kelifax-tech/infra/cloudformation/lambda/README.md

 # Kelifax Lambda Deployment

-This directory contains the CloudFormation/SAM template for deploying the Kelifax API Lambda function.
+This directory contains the CloudFormation template for deploying the Kelifax API Lambda function.

 ## Prerequisites